darkbloom-dance/homepage/README.md

 # Solo Acts

 ## Amelia Arsenic - Choke

+This was my first ever solo, and easily my most refined.
+Jenni the Vampiress is looking for a victim, and hoo boy does she find one.

 ## Frankie Yankovic - Who Stole The Keeshka

+I got a butcher shop to open where on Earth did my huge sausage go?
+Oh f--k oh s--t oh no no no where is it!?!
+Oh there it is.
+Nice.

 ## Tweaker - Worse Than Yesterday

+A 2005 vintage mall-goth doing slow seductive propwork to a slow seductive tune.

 ## Blue Brew Music - Mii Channel

+Jenni is running late (or had to leave early), but got her bestie, Sparkles Moonbeam (an 8 foot tall unicorn) to fill in for her.
+Chair acro!

 ## Mellowdrone - Orange Marmalade

-Jenni is running late (or had to leave early), but got her bestie, Sparkles Moonbeam (an 8 foot tall unicorn) to fill in for her.
+KRAMPUS ACT!
+KRAMPUS ACT!